ujjwalsingh0312/Training_MERN/README.md

 1) Usage of reduce()
 2) Usage of sort(), filter(), map()

-Day-5:
+Day-5 to Day-9:
-Pizza-Hunting :- an application made with the help of HTML and CSS
+Pizza-Hunting :- an application made with the help of HTML and CSS and JavaScript

+Day-10:
+Introduction to ReactJS

+Day-11:
+Libraries of ReactJS and loading the data from JSON